Share this publication

 By Plane: The closest airport is Jerez de la Frontera, which is about a 30 minutes trip by car or taxi (fixed price €46) to Cadiz, or about an 1 hour by direct bus.
 The airport has several flights daily from both Barcelona and Madrid (Iberia, Vueling).
 Ryanair also flights daily to Frankfurt Hahn and London Stansted.
 The nearest major airports are in Sevilla which is about an hour away or in Malaga, which is about 2 hours away.

 By Train: Passengers can catch a train to Cádiz railway station (Estación de Cádiz).
-Frequent trains runs to Jerez click here for timetables.
+Frequent trains run to Jerez click here for timetables.
 They run every hour to Seville time.
 If you are coming from Madrid you can catch the Talgo train that runs twice a day and covers the distance in about five hours.
-Renfe have numerous trains to Cádiz from many other Spanish major cities.
+Renfe has numerous trains to Cádiz from many other Spanish major cities.
+For European rail tickets please go here.

 By Car: From Cordoba, Seville and Madrid, you can use the A4, and from Barcelona the N340.
 For a quote on a car rental you can go here.